Chennaipy/website/content/january-2015-meet-minutes.md

 - Speaker: Akshia Kumar
 - Video: [Vimeo](https://vimeo.com/album/3253406/video/119148546)

-He talked about using tools such as OpenCV, Numpy and operation with images.
+Akshia talked about using tools such as OpenCV, Numpy and operation with images.
 He also covered about filtering and thresholding.

 ### How Python changed my view of programming